 The specified 24 hours (or 21 graduate level) of accounting courses and at least 24 hours of qualifying business courses must be earned by either personal class attendance or in correspondence/distance course credits earned at an accredited university.

-Elective introductory “management” accounting courses (which typically emphasize decision-making for internal managers) at the undergraduate or graduate level, that are not required courses for an accounting major, will not qualify toward satisfying the nine (9) semester hours of accounting electives within the 24 hours of required accounting hours.
+Introductory “management” accounting courses (which typically emphasize management accounting principles and decision-making for internal managers) at the undergraduate or graduate level will not qualify toward satisfying the nine (9) semester hours of accounting electives within the 24 hours of required accounting hours.
 And, such courses will not count toward the 24 hours of required business courses.

 Furthermore, a student who has credit in both undergraduate and graduate level for the introductory “management” accounting course will only receive credit for one of the courses in satisfying the 150 hour requirement.
-In addition, such courses do not substitute for the required financial reporting related “Cost” or “Managerial Cost” accounting course which is required for accounting majors and which emphasizes cost accounting and financial reporting of inventories for manufacturers and processors and related topics.
+In addition, such courses do not substitute for the required financial reporting related “Cost” or “Managerial Cost” accounting course which is required for accounting majors and which emphasizes cost accounting and financial reporting of inventories for manufacturers, production activities, processors and related topics.

 Graduate level “introductory” accounting, such as a course designed for MBA students who have not taken undergraduate level introductory accounting principles, will count toward the 150 hour requirement, but does not qualify toward satisfying the nine (9) semester hours of accounting electives that are within the 24 hours of required accounting hours.
 And, such courses will not count toward the 24 hours of required business courses.

 For course work other than the required 24 hours of accounting and 24 hours of business:

 Advanced placement credit, ACT, CLEP, and college or departmental examination credit for courses required by the student’s degree program, or for courses that are necessary in order to graduate, will qualify as credit toward the 150 hour educational requirement, if such credit appears as credit earned on the official transcript.
 For example, these types of credit earned for “core” curriculum courses (such as, courses required of all freshmen, such as, English or mathematics) will count.